Where do you get your ideas from?

 My rules for working away from the office:

-• Have a kettle nearby.
+Have a kettle nearby.

-• Get half dressed, at the very least and be ready for one of those unflattering video calls.
+Get half dressed, at the very least and be ready for one of those unflattering video calls.

-• Mix up lunchtimes and make sure you take one.
+Mix up lunchtimes and make sure you take one.
 Remember garlic and warming up last night’s curry are now socially acceptable.

-• Find a table to sit at – laptops tend to overheat when on your knee and you yawn too much lounging on a sofa or in bed.
+Find a table to sit at.
+Laptops tend to overheat when on your knee and you yawn too much lounging on a sofa or in bed.

-• Put something on in the background to break the silence – not rolling news.
+Put something on in the background to break the silence – not rolling news.

 Podcasts are all the rage these days.
 My favourites are Dave Dye (of course), Behind The Billboard (just wonderful listening) Top Flight Time Machine (very blokey and very sweary), Full Disclosure (bit lefty but so am I), Undr The Cosh (hilarious football related chat while the season’s cancelled) and The Verb (with friend of the agency, Ian McMillan)

-• Have someone on the other end of a phone/chat to bounce off or you’ll be soon bouncing off the walls.
+Make sure there’s someone on the other end of a phone/chat to bounce off or you’ll be soon bouncing off the walls.

-• Ban yourself from the treat jar until at least 3pm.
+Ban yourself from the treat jar until at least 3pm.
 Same applies to social media, too many rabbit holes.

-• Stick to office hours.
+Stick to office hours.
 It’s easy to give yourself a prolonged break and then end up spending all evening catching up.
 This is when the 2am thoughts creep in.

 While it’s all going to hell in a handcart out there (and I really don’t mean to be flippant, as some people really are suffering or simply cannot work remotely) please try and keep your sanity if this whole ‘social distancing’ is new to you.
 You’re not on your own, well you are but you know what I mean.